-Seed, Sod, Sprig, Plug Application Rates
+Seed, Sod, Sprig, Plug Milorganite® Application Rates

 hand holding seed over dirt

-Milorganite® Accelerates Seed Growth Development
+Milorganite® Accelerates New Lawn Growth and Development

-When seeding your lawn or laying sod, sprigs, or plugs add Milorganite to accelerate development.
-The salt-free formula will never burn tender new roots and the iron generates a deep lasting green.
+When seeding your lawn or laying sod, sprigs, or plugs, add Milorganite to accelerate development.
+The salt-free formula will never burn tender new roots, and the iron generates a deep, lasting green.

 Milorganite Rates: Seed, Sod, Sprig, or Plug (lbs/1,000 sq ft)